 Saving files in OneDrive

 You can also save your study-related materials, such as written assignments and presentations, in the OneDrive cloud storage service offered by the University of Helsinki (cloud = network drive space usually on the servers of a commercial operator) where you have 1 terabyte (1,000 GB) of storage space available.
-This is substantially more than the 50 gigabyte default space on your Z:\ network drive.
+This is substantially more than the 100 gigabyte default space on your Z: network drive.
 For this reason, the cloud is a good way of storing all those assignments and study materials that do not fit into your home directory.

 However, especially fetching large amounts of data and saving it in the cloud is slightly slower than when using the university’s network drive.
-On your home computer, you can use the OneDrive for Business desktop application, delivered with the Office suite, in order to define the folder on your computer that is to be synchronised with your cloud storage space.
+On your home computer, you can use the OneDrive application, delivered with the Office suite, in order to define the folder on your computer that is to be synchronised with your cloud storage space.
 By enabling synchronisation, you can work on the files directly on your computer while your changes are automatically saved in the cloud.

 With the OneDrive service mobile applications, files are also easier to access with different devices than files saved in the home directory.
 Another difference when compared to the home directory is that folders or files in the cloud can also be shared with other persons.